Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/teamwidecollaborationtools.md

 ---
-title: Tools and templates to help with team-wide collaboration
+title: Tools and templates for team-wide collaboration
 description: Use these tools to facilitate team-wide collaboration in an enterprise freelance program.
 author: matthewrmottola1
 manager: samanro